NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 Actual internal hardware and system support for serial kits varies for each multi-parameter unit

-Elaborate time-sharing are applied to things that are expensive (high in demand, an asset), and not worth the efforts for things that are cheap (high in supply, a commodity) like a connector socket or a switch!
+Elaborate time-sharing applied to things that are expensive (high desirability, an asset), and it is not worth the efforts for things that are cheap (high in supply, a commodity) like a connector socket or a switch!
 It only makes sense to see productive efforts being made to time-share a CPU, a car, a hotel room, a yacht, an airplane but not a calculator, a pencil or a pair of scissors.
 The legitimate resources for a patient monitor to time-share are obviously the analog amplifier hardware and not the connector sockets or switches; this way there would not have any idling costly hardware leading to inefficient use of valuable resources!

 Time-sharing of a car (an asset) creates value for the customers but time-sharing of a cheap connector socket does not